alex-unruh/backend-base/README.md

 php artisan serve
 ```
 6. Run the auth/login request in your client.
 This request need basic authentication with headers **username**: "_admin@backend.com_" and **password**: "_admin01_"
-7. Get the tone returned in response and add into other requests as header Bearer Token
+7. Get the token returned in response and add into other requests as header Bearer Token

 Enjoy.